jonaswong300/Javascript-Object-Comparison/README.md

 Deep equality works best if there is nested objects and would be the go to method for object comaprison.

+Do feel free to update and add on to the code if there are any better improvements or methods to do object comparison.
+Hope this helps you!
+Thanks for reading.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.1.2.
 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.